its-fonsy/avr-pomodoro/README.md

     git clone git@github.com:its-fonsy/avr-pomodoro.git
     cd avr-pomodoro

+then to compile the code

+    mkdir build
+    cd build
+    cmake ..
-    make all
+    make

-then you can flash the microcontroller
+finally you can flash the microcontroller

     make flash

-The flashing configuration is inside the `Makefile`.
-If you use a different programmer (or something else) change the `Makefile` accordingly to your setup.
+The flashing configuration is inside the `CMakeLists.txt`.
+If you use a different programmer (or something else) change it accordingly to your setup.